 Paul Barton is a pianist and teacher I’ve been following for some time on YouTube.
-He is an Englishman who now lives and teaches with his wife in Thailand of all places and I found out the following about him from his studio website:
+He is an Englishman who now lives and teaches with his wife in Thailand, of all places.
+I found out the following about him from his studio website:

 Paul Barton has a post-graduate diploma from the Royal Academy of Arts, London.
 He graduated with the Elizabeth Greenshield Foundation Award for Figurative Art.
 He’s interested in classical and contemporary piano and studied part-time at the Guildhall School of Music, London.
 Paul taught piano at Ayton School, England, and privately in France.
 He’s given recitals as soloist, including St. Martin-in-the-Fields, Trafalgar Square, London.

 None of the above is at all surprising given the effortless ease he has performing Chopin’s hugely challenging Winter Wind etude, or for that matter, a lightning fast Flight of the Bumblebee!
 Interestingly, I have noticed that he has recently upgraded to a Feurich grand piano having conducted most of his earlier tutorials on a tiny Yamaha upright.